fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 Extract a component <i>Todo</i> that represents a single todo.
 Write a test for the new component and add running tests into the build process.

-Run the tests with _CI=true npm test_, or create-react-app will start watching for changes and your pipeline will get stuck.
+Run the tests with _CI=true npm test_.
+Without the env _CI=true_ set, the create-react-app will start watching for changes and your pipeline will get stuck.

 You can add a new build stage for the test if you wish to do so.
 If you do so, remember to read the last paragraph before exercise 12.13 again!